symmetricalboy/gen-alt-text/README.md

 ## Usage

 1. Once installed, the extension is active on `bsky.app`.
-2.  **Manual Mode:** When you upload an image or video and open the alt text input field (usually by clicking "ALT" or a similar button), you will see a ✨ icon appear.
-Click this icon to generate alt text.
+2. When you upload an image or video and open the alt text input field (usually by clicking "ALT" or a similar button on the media preview), you will see a ✨ icon appear next to the text area.
-3.  **Auto-Mode:** If enabled in the extension popup, when you add an image or video to a post, the extension will attempt to automatically open the alt text input and generate text.
+3. Click this icon to generate alt text based on the media.
 4.  **Review:** Always review the generated alt text before posting!
 AI can make mistakes.
+The generated text will appear in the input field, and a toast notification will confirm success or report errors.

 ## Configuration

-Click the extension icon in your browser toolbar to open the popup.
-Here you can:

-*   Toggle **Auto-generate mode** on or off.
-*   Toggle **Show notifications** (toasts) on or off.
+There are no configurable options.
+The extension automatically adds the generate button to relevant fields on bsky.app.

 ## Contributing